 - Most ground spices lose their potency after six months on the shelf.
 Whole spices keep their potency up to one year.
 It is wiser to buy small amounts that you will use up more quickly than bulk amounts.

-- Essential Oils are 50-70 time more potent than spices (& dried herbs) and when stored in closed glass containers away from light and heat, they will last for decades probably longer than you.
+- Essential Oils are 50-70 time more potent than spices (& dried herbs) and when stored in closed glasscontainers away from light and heat, they will last for decades probably longer than you.
 Not all essential oils are created equal or to be taken internally.
 For this reason I ONLY use CPTG essential oils.
 I like that the oils I use are independently tested multiple times to ensure they are certified pure therapeutic grade, better than organic!
-Email me to learn more Kathy@kathyskinner.com
+Check them out HERE Contact me about getting wholesale pricing Kathy@kathyskinner.com

 Learn about substituting with essential oils in my blog post